LorePlant/Landscape_OleaEuropea/README.md

 # RDA on candidate introgression zones
 I identified populations where both wild and admixed occure together.
 This subset of population can be used to investigate the potetial presence of GEA related to admixture event.
+The strategy derived from the following assumption.
+GEA analysis allow to identify QTLs that essentially vary along an environmental cline highilighting local adaptation.
+According to the demographic findings of a monophyletic origin of the cultivated germplasm from the easter mediterrenean, the cultivated germplasm is less likely to be differentiated along an envirmental gradient.
+Following this assumption, in admixed populations we should mainly find GEA QTLs beloging the the wild genepool.
 Let's first upload the new genotypic datafile of 85 individuals and applying the MAF 0.05.

 ```